pqina/filepond-boilerplate-php/README.md

 Use your Terminal to navigate to the boilerplate project directory and run `vagrant up` to start the project.

 You can now access the boilerplate project at `http://filepond.boilerplate` or `http://192.168.33.10`.

+**⚠️ If you're using a version of the PHP API released before 2019-09-19, please update to the latest version to fix a potential security vulnerability**